ItsNiklas/domjudge-docker/README.md

     $ docker compose -f docker-compose-domserver.yml up -d
     $ docker compose -f docker-compose-judgehost.yml up --build -d

-While the domserver container is prebuilt, you need to build the judgehost container yourself to facilitate the installation of the programming languages you want to support.
-You may need to run `./build.sh` in `judgehost` to build the container.
-This can take some time.
+Swap out the docker domjudge images to fit your needs.
+To support custom executables, you need to rebuild the judgehost container, see below.
 All environment variables can be set in the relevant `*.env` files.

+## Building

+The containers are built myself, the images are available on [Docker Hub](https://hub.docker.com/repositories/itsniklas).
+You can build the containers yourself by running `./build.sh` in domjudge-packaging.
+The packaging scripts are based on the official [DOMjudge/domjudge-packaging](https://github.com/DOMjudge/domjudge-packaging) and [WISVCH/domjudge-packaging](https://github.com/WISVCH/domjudge-packaging) repositories.

 # domserver